MusicInTheTrees/BlueStaq-Elevator/README.md

   * Highest Floor that the elevator can go (doesn't have to be the same as the buildings highest floor)
   * Number of Frames that the elevator takes while waiting at the simulated floor
   * Number of Frames that the elevator takes while moving between floors

+## Personal Notes

+1) This program is NOT thread safe.
+2) This program could be built in a way to make it threaded, but that's not neccessary to accomplish the goal.
+No need to overcomplicate.
+3) How?
+You could have events created and pushed onto a stack that the building could injest.
+I would need to implement some synchronization of the event handlers.
+     I would also need to build a separate elevator request queue that could be synchronized as well.
+There only needs to be one request queue for every instance of the elevator.

+<i>ResourceManager<i>
+Known incomplete class.
+I failed to get Gson to work.
+I followed guides online.
+1) You will find in my repo that there is a 'scripts' folder that has how I attempted to manually install the module after downloading it
+2) You will also find in the 'libs' folder the .jar file that I used
+3) You will see in my pom file that I really tried (several) methods to get it to work.

+So then why not keep trying to get gson until you succeed... :( Normally, I absolutely would, but I have many reasons that I'll explain in person